Hero background

 FAQs

-During your stay in Palawan, you will live in the volunteer house located in the coastal village of Tigman, just steps from the sea and about 20 minutes from the centre of Aborlan.
-The structure, simple and surrounded by nature, hosts small groups of volunteers at a time (4–8 people per room), to ensure an intimate, authentic experience that is well integrated with the local community.
+During your stay in Palawan you'll be based at the volunteer house in the coastal village of Tigman, a couple of minutes from the sea and about 20 minutes from the centre of Aborlan.
+The place is simple, surrounded by nature, and hosts small groups (4–8 people per room) so the experience stays close-knit and well integrated with the local community.

-The accommodation consists of shared rooms with bunk beds, mosquito nets, and fans.
-The rooms come with bed linen and padlocks to keep personal belongings safe.
-Bathrooms are shared and equipped with showers (cold water), essential facilities, and a hand-washing laundry area.
-There is no washing machine, but an external paid laundry service is available.
+The accommodation has shared rooms with bunk beds, mosquito nets and fans.
+Each room comes with bedding and small lockers for your things.
+Bathrooms are shared, with showers (cold water), the basics, and a manual laundry area.
+There's no washing machine, but a paid laundry service is available nearby.

-Wi-Fi is available only in the common areas and may be unstable due to weather conditions.
-To stay connected, we recommend buying a local SIM card (GLOBE), which is easy to find nearby.
-Despite the proximity to the beach, swimming may not always be possible because of seasonal jellyfish: the staff will point out the safe swimming areas in the surroundings.
+Wi-Fi is only available in the common areas and can be patchy depending on the weather.
+To stay connected we'd recommend picking up a local SIM (GLOBE), easy to find nearby.
+The beach is close, but swimming isn't always possible due to seasonal jellyfish: the staff will point you towards the safer spots in the area.

-- Accommodation in shared rooms (private room available on request, at an extra cost)
+- Shared rooms (private room available on request, with a supplement)

 - Drinking water always available